AmericanAirlines/Ticket-Counter/README.md

 - Leave everything default except for the following
   - Enter a name for App Name (this must be unique across all of GitHub)
   - Set `http://localhost:3000` for Homepage URL
-    - This can be any url, it's just for the App Page
+    - This can be any URL, it's just for the App Page
-  - Put the same app url from the Slack setup in the `Webhook URL` field, followed by `/github/webhook`
+  - Put your [ngrok URL] in the `Webhook URL` field, followed by `/github/webhook`
   - Create a secret and put it in `Webhook Secret`
     - You'll also want to put this in your `.env` file for `GITHUB_APP_WEBHOOK_SECRET`
   - Change these settings on `Permissions`